Liiiqueur/exif_location_validator/README.md

 4. Explore results in **Image Info**, **Map**, and **Report** tabs!

 ### 📄 License
-MIT License © 2025 Liqueur
+© 2025 Liiiqueur.
+All rights reserved.